ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Conclusion

 \section{Conclusion}

 We have characterized the fragmentation cascade of the W43-MM1 protocluster and investigated the impact of core sufragmentation on its CMF, which was found to be top-heavy \citep{motte2018b, nony2023}.
 Our methodology and main findings are summarized below: \begin{itemize} \item Using \getsf, we extracted compact sources in a set of five ALMA images of the W43-MM1 protocluster, covering the $0.27-14$~kau resolution range (see Sect.~\ref{s:data-cat}, Figs.~\ref{fig:input-images-Main} and \ref{appendixfig:input-images-SW}, and Tables~\ref{tab:sample} and \ref{tab:MM1sources}).
-For comparison, we used source catalogs from a synthetic Orion-like protoclusters derived from MHD numerical simulations (see \cref{tab:sample}). \item We employed \FAMILY \citep[][also described in Sect.~\ref{s:family}]{thomasson2022, thomasson2024}, a tool defining networks of nested sources in protoclusters (see Sect.~\ref{s:network}, Figs.~\ref{fig:struct-types}--\ref{fig:MM1-ExampleHierarchical} and \ref{appendixfig:Hierarchical}--\ref{appendixfig:spatial-distrib}).
+For comparison, we used source catalogs from a synthetic Orion-like protocluster derived from MHD numerical simulations (see \cref{tab:sample}). \item We employed \FAMILY \citep[][also described in Sect.~\ref{s:family}]{thomasson2022, thomasson2024}, a tool defining networks of nested sources in protoclusters (see Sect.~\ref{s:network}, Figs.~\ref{fig:struct-types}--\ref{fig:MM1-ExampleHierarchical} and \ref{appendixfig:Hierarchical}--\ref{appendixfig:spatial-distrib}).
 In Sects.~\ref{s:fractality}--\ref{s:MassTransfer}, we characterized the fragmentation cascades of W43-MM1 and synthetic protoclusters, which are at first order assumed to be scale-free. \item The resulting cascade parameters are the fractality index, mass transfer efficiency, and mass partition between siblings defined in Sect.~\ref{s:family} (see also Figs.~\ref{fig:param-definition}, \ref{fig:fractality-missing}, and \ref{appendixfig:3Dfractality}--\ref{appendixfig:param-measured}).
 In W43-MM1, we found a low fractality index and imbalanced mass partition (see \cref{tab:fragm-casc_measured}): $\mathcal{F}_{\rm 3D}\simeq 1.19\pm 0.10$ and MP(Primary; Secondary)~$\simeq [\frac{2}{3} \,;\, \frac{1}{3}]$.
-We also estimated a high transfer efficiency of $\overline{\epsilon_{\rm jump2}} \simeq 60\%$. \item A comparison with the fractality indices measured, only at large scales, in the NGC~2264 intermediate-mass and Orion-like synthetic protoclusters (see Sect.~\ref{s:cascade}) shows that the fractal index, and thus fragmentation level, decreases at scales smaller than $\sim$5~kau: from $\mathcal{F}_{\rm 3D}=1.55$ to $\mathcal{F}_{\rm 3D}=1.19$ (see Sect.~\ref{s:fragmRegime}).
-Fragmentation cascade parameters are expected, but not yet firmly observed, to vary in space, scale and during the concentrated star-formation event of the W43-MM1 mini-starburst (see Figs.~\ref{fig:fractality-var} and \ref{appendixfig:spatial-distrib}). \item The fragmentation cascade developing in W43-MM1 suggest, according to the predictive model of \cite{thomasson2024}, that its structures up to $\sim$5~kau lie in the regime of fragmentation driven by gravity (see Sect.~\ref{s:fragmRegime}). \item We used the parameters of the fragmentation cascade measured for W43-MM1 (see \cref{tab:fragm-casc_measured}) and the model by \cite{thomasson2026} to predict the subfragmentation of its 2.4~kau cores.
-The resulting fragment mass function, from which the IMF will emerge, has a high-mass end which remains top-heavy (see Sect.~\ref{s:imf} and \cref{fig:cmf}), demonstrating that core subfragmentation has a minimal role in shaping the IMF. \end{itemize}
+We also estimated a high mass transfer efficiency of $\overline{\epsilon_{\rm jump2}} \gtrsim 60\%$. \item Mass cascade parameters are expected, but not yet firmly observed, to vary in space, scale, and during the concentrated star-formation event of the W43-MM1 mini-starburst (see Sect.~\ref{s:cascade-var}, Figs.~\ref{fig:fractality-var} and \ref{appendixfig:spatial-distrib}).
+A comparison with the fractality indices measured, only at large scales, in the NGC~2264 intermediate-mass and Orion-like synthetic protoclusters (see Sect.~\ref{s:cascade-comp}) shows that in W43-MM1 the fractal index, and thus fragmentation level, decreases at scales smaller than $\sim$2.4~kau: from $\mathcal{F}_{\rm 3D}=1.53$ to $\mathcal{F}_{\rm 3D}=1.17$ (see Sects.~\ref{s:cascade-var} and \ref{s:fragmRegime}). \item The mass cascade developing in W43-MM1 suggests, according to the predictive model of \cite{thomasson2024}, that its structures up to at least 14~kau lie in the regime of fragmentation driven by gravity (see Sect.~\ref{s:fragmRegime}). \item We used the parameters of the mass cascade measured for W43-MM1 (see \cref{tab:fragm-casc_measured}) and the model by \cite{thomasson2026} to predict the subfragmentation of its 2.4~kau cores.
+The resulting seed mass function, from which the IMF will emerge, has a high-mass end which remains top-heavy (see Sect.~\ref{s:imf} and \cref{fig:cmf}).
+Therefore, based on our current assumptions, core subfragmentation has a minimal role in shaping the IMF. \end{itemize}